In a future in which technology activates the built environment, electrical engineers are the key to connection.

 As buildings and technology become ever more integrated and the Internet of Things expands into workplaces, manufacturing plants, and the hospitality industry, the demand for engineers who can design the infrastructure to support this integration is soaring.

-And yet, low-voltage engineering isn’t taught at most universities, and not many electrical engineers know about the field.
+And yet, technology engineering isn’t taught at most universities, and not many electrical engineers know about the field.

 The firm also helps employees obtain and maintain licensure or certification as a professional engineer (PE), registered communication distribution designer (RCDD), or certified technology specialist (CTS), among many others, by covering all exam expenses.
 Successful certification leads to substantial cash bonuses to acknowledge your dedication to bettering yourself and the industry.